DilanCF/CMSC412_notes/lecture/Lecture16.md

 ![Alt text](image-4.png)

-Even when we are talking about virtual address sapc, it needs to exist somewhere
+Even when we are talking about virtual address sapce, it needs to exist somewhere
 * USually secondary storage

-From which, whenever we needany part, we take it in
+From which, whenever we need any part, we take it in

 The full copy of virtual memory space exists on the secondary storage

-We should be able to bring back in from secondary into physical emmory
+We should be able to bring back in from secondary into physical memory

 ![Alt text](image-5.png)

-What wre we doing at the beginnnign?
+What wre we doing at the beginning?

 Bring in entire process and swap entire space when we have a new process

 ![Alt text](image-6.png)

-Shared in 2 virtaul address spaces
+Shared in 2 virtauly address spaces

 SHared paces must be reentrant and occupy same spaces in virtual spaces

 ![Alt text](image-7.png)

-When we do this kind of swapping, due to the address space needint to be contiguous, we could get external fragmentation
+When we do this kind of swapping, due to the address space needing to be contiguous, we could get external fragmentation

-Even though total amoun of free space is larger, since it is not contiguous, we cannot make use of it
+Even though total amount of free space is larger, since it is not contiguous, we cannot make use of it

 ![Alt text](img/Lecture16/image-8.png)

 We load a page only when a reference to the page is made

-I/O to secondar storage is significantly slower
+I/O to secondary storage is significantly slower

 When is a page needed?
 * When a reference is made to it

 Wht kind of address does the exec of a program require?
-* Bring instruction in, operands, store operands in emmroy
+* Bring instruction in, operands, store operands in memory

 This instruction, while it is executing, try to get an operand
 * Operand not in operand?
-Cannot cnotinue
+Cannot continue
   * Page fault occurs in the middle of execution
 * Must repeat instruction by rolling back state to the beginning of instruction